KI travel award for collaboration with the University of Tokyo 2021/2022

 - An invitation letter from the proposed host

-The decision of funding will be made at the latest on 10th of December.
-The proposed travel should take place between 15th of December 2018 and 31st of December 2019.
+The decision of funding will be made at the latest 22th of November.
+The proposed travel should take place between December 2021 and 31st of December 2022.

 The following aspects will in particular be taken into account:

 All funded travel awards will require submission of a short travel report that will be published on the KI web site.

 For questions regarding this travel award and for advice regarding contacts with the University of Tokyo, please contact Lotta Lundqvist.